-PROJECT TITLE PROJECT ID INALIST NAME(5) INALIST SCHOOL, CITY, STATE/PROVINCE, COUNTRY Category Pick one only-mark an "X" in box at right ABSTRACT BODY Animal Sciences Behavioral and Social Sciences Biochemistry Biomedical and Health Sciences Biomedical and Health Sciences Biomedical Engineering Cellular & Molecular Biology Chemistry Computational Biology and Bioinformatics Earth & Environmental Sciences Embedded Systems Emergy: Sustainable Materials and Design Engineering Technology Environmental Engineering Materials Science Mathematics Microbiology Physics and Astronomy Plant Sciences Robotics & Intelligent Machines Systems Software Translational Medical Science 1.
-A s a part of this research project, the student directly or interacted with (check all that apply): y handled, manipulated, □ human participants□ vertebrate animals□ potentially haza□ microorganisms rdous biological agents 2.
-This abstract describes only procedures performed our own independent research, and represents on ☐ yes ☐ no 3.
-I/We worked or used equipment in a regulated rescindustrial setting. ☐ yes ☐ no earch institution or 4.
-This project is a continuation of previous research. ☐ yes ☐ no 5.
-My display board includes non-published photograhumans (other than myself): ☐ yes ☐ no aphs/visual depictions of 6.
-I/We hereby certify that the abstract and responses to the above statements are correct and properly reflect my/our own work. ☐ yes ☐ no
+After finishing research and experimentation, you are required to write a (maximum) 250 word, one-page abstract.
+For ISEF, this abstract is written in the online Finalist Questionnaire portal and submitted electronically.
+PROJECT TITLE FINALIST NAME(S) FINALIST SCHOOL, CITY, STATE/PROVINCE, COUNTRY PROJECT ID Category Pick one only-mark an "X" in box at right It is recommended that it include the following: a. purpose of the experiment b. procedure c. data d. conclusions ABSTRACT BODY Animal Sciences Behavioral and Social Sciences Biochemistry Biomedical and Health Sciences Biomedical Engineering Cellular & Molecular Biology Chemistry Computational Biology and Bioinformatics Earth & Environmental Sciences Embedded Systems Energy: Sustainable Materials and Design Engineering Technology: Statics and Dynamics It may also include any possible research applications.
+Only minimal reference to previous work may be included.
+Environmental Éngineering Materials Science Mathematics Microbiology Physics and Astronomy Plant Sciences Robotics & Intelligent An abstract must not include the following: Machines Systems Software Technology Enhances the Arts Translational Medical Science a. acknowledgments (including naming the research institution and/or mentor with which you were working), or self- promotions and external endorsements as a part of this research project, the student direct or interacted with (check all that apply): b. logos or proper names of commercial products ☐ human participants ☐ potentially haza ☐ vertebrate animals ☐ microorganisms ardous biological agents c. work or procedures done by the mentor Completing the Certification This abstract describes only procedures performe our own independent research, and represents or yes Ino At the bottom of the Abstract & Certification form there are six questions.
+Please read each carefully and answer ppropriately.
+The ISEF Scientific Research I/We worked or used equipment in a regulated res industrial setting. □ yes □ no search institution or Committee will review and approve the abstract and answers to the questions.
+4. This project is a continuation of previous research \Box yes \Box no l.
+Revisions are permitted via the online portal through late April (please reference the system for current year deadlines.)
+5. My display board includes non-published photogr humans (other than myself): aphs/visual depictions of Once approved, two copies of the ISEF Abstract & Certification will be provided yes no with a gold embossed seal; only this version of the abstract may be displayed or distributed.
+I/We hereby certify that the abstract and responses to the above statements are correct and properly reflect my/our own work. yes no NOTE: Your abstract must be on the International Science and Engineering Fair Abstract & Certification form and have the ISEF Scientific Review Committee approval seal before it is displayed or handed out.
+No other format or version of your FOR ISEF OFFICIAL USE ONLY purpose at the ISEF.